Kingsford-Group/scalloptest/README.md

 The second dataset, namely **ENCODE65**, contains 65 human RNA-seq samples downloaded from [ENCODE project (2013--present)](https://www.encodeproject.org/).
-This dataset includes 50 strand-specific samples, and 15 non-strand samples, all of which use paired-end protocols.
+This dataset includes 50 strand-specific samples and 15 non-strand samples.
 These samples have pre-computed reads alignments, and can be downloaded by the script in `bin` directory.
 ```
 ./download.encode65.sh